Foundation Crack Repair South Dakota

 It may seem like all cracks are the same, but this is not true.
 All cracks are different, they have different causes and should be fixed and taken care of in different ways.
 Each one says something different about your home and its foundation.
 There are at least 12 different types of cracks, but this also depends on the type of home you have, whether it be a brick or concrete wall.

 Here is a list of cracks and what they mean.

 This crack may mean that your foundation walls are bowing.
-This is usually caused by moisture in the soil putting pressure onto your foundation walls.
+Further this is usually caused by moisture in the soil putting pressure onto your foundation walls.

 This crack may mean that your home is starting to settle.
 Settling is caused by soil moving, leaving voids behind that cause your home to settle down into the voids left.
-Settling is one of the more common problems.
+In fact, settling is one of the more common problems.

 This crack may mean two different things, it could mean bowing walls or settlement.
 Either way, you should have a professional help you determine what this crack means.

 This crack is basically the same as the last (number 3, vertical and horizontal) except that this is with a brick wall.
 As with the last, you should seek professional help to determine whether it means bowing or settlement.

 This crack signals that you have bowing walls, but because this wall is brick, instead of concrete, it should be handled differently.

 This crack shows that you may have settlement or heaving (an upward movement of your foundation).
 This a common crack in brick walls and may happen anywhere you have brick walls.
 Anywhere it happens in your home usually signifies settlement or heaving.